Follow TV Tropes

 Anime & Manga

 • Pokémon: The Series.
-It was intended to end after one season but continued to run until 2023, though it has had its ups and downs since the original series.
+It was intended to end after one season but continues to run to this day, though it has had its ups and downs since the original series.
 There's also the movies, which currently number in the twenties.
 Not helping matters is that the movies continued to mechanically follow the same formula over time even as the main anime's writing and animation were kicked up a notch.
-It says something when the announcement of Pokémon: I Choose You!, a nostalgia-based Milestone Celebration movie that also doubles as a Continuity Reboot, was one of the most surprising things revealed for the franchise in years.
+It says something when the retirement of main character Ash Ketchum at the end of the Journeys seasons was one of the most surprising things revealed for the franchise in years.

 • Mazinger Z was supposed to wrap up at episode 57.
 However, the series was so wildly successful it continued for another thirty-five episodes.
 And then two movies were made.
 And two sequels.
 And more movies.
 And crossovers.
 And spin-offs.
 And reboots.
 And remakes.
 And Go Nagai stated that he got offers for a Mazinger-Z live-action movie…

 • Kazuki Takahashi, creator of Yu-Gi-Oh!, was very apprehensive about the idea of a show after GX, and when he created characters and concepts for Yu-Gi-Oh!
 5Ds, it was under the condition that 5D's would be the last one, and he deliberately refused to have input on it.
-As of this writing, there have been four shows since 5D's, and Takahashi's direct input on the anime seems to have ceased after Yu-Gi-Oh!
-ZEXAL, with his major contributions since then consisting of various art pieces and some work on the films.
+As of this writing, there have been four shows since 5D's, and Takahashi's direct input on the anime ceased after Yu-Gi-Oh!
+ZEXAL, with his last major contributions consisting of various art pieces and some work on the films.

 • Urusei Yatsura got to the point where one of the movies not-too-subtly encouraged the audience to let go of it so that Rumiko Takahashi could get on with her life.